shashankatthaluri/shashankatthaluri/README.md

 ## 📫 Contact

 For a quick response, connect with me on [LinkedIn](https://www.linkedin.com/in/shashank-atthaluri/).
-Looking forward to collaborating and sharing our passion for artificial intelligence, Brain Computer Interface and anything and everything!
+Looking forward to collaborating and sharing our passion.

+If you got any plans:
+- of building a company, `TEXT ME` 🖐
+- to talk about AI, `TEXT ME` 🖐
+- to discuss about Brain Computer Interface, `TEXT ME` 🖐
+- to discuss anything in this world `TEXT ME` 🖐, I will try my best to schedule it⌚.
+So, `DO NOT HESITATE TO TEXT` ! 😊